Andre Hal: 2015

-The Houston Texans finished first in the AFC South with a 9–7 record.
+The Texans finished first in the AFC South with a 9–7 record.
 On January 9, 2016, Hal started his first career playoff game and recorded five combined tackles during a 30–0 loss against the Kansas City Chiefs in the AFC Wildcard Game.

 2016

 Head coach Bill O'Brien retained Hal and Demps as the starting safety duo to start the 2016 regular season.